parsevalbtc/libbitcoin-system-wiki/C---Integer-Division-Unraveled.md

 The `%` operator may be invoked twice in `floored_modulo` (with signed operators) and `ceilinged_modulo`.
 The first tests for remainder and the second produces it.
 It does not seem worth denormalizing the implementation by adding a variable to cache the value in the (sometimes) case where there is a non-zero remainder.
 This would also require dividend negation in `floored_modulo` where it may not be necessary (i.e. zero remainder), probably a break-even.
 So in these cases we are simply relying on CPU cache and compiler optimization to avoid remainder recomputation (which should be the case).

+The `inline` keyword is used to advise the compiler that we would prefer inlining of the functions.
+This removes call stack overhead, assuming the compiler respects the request.

+The compiler is expected to reduce the redundant `truncated_divide` calls in `ceilinged_divide` and `floored_divide` and `truncated_modulo` calls in `ceilinged_modulo`.
+However doing it explicitly is at best an object code *size* optimization, not a performance optimization.

+Generally I prefer to let the compiler make these decisions, preserving code readability.
+Despite the verbosity of the templates, their type constraints, function and variable names.

 ### Performance
 * The `negative(...)` calls compile away for `unsigned` types.
 * The `remainder(...)` call compiles away for `constexpr` values.